-- (11) Midday Meal.-An interval of not less than 30 minutes shall be allowed for the midday meal between the hours of 12 moon - (12) REST PERIOD.-When any spell of duty is for more than four hours an interval of ten minutes, to be selected by the employer, shall be allowed in the third hour to females for refreshment.
-The interval shall be as part of the time of duty, without deduction of time work pay.
-During such rest period the employees may leave their seats, but not the premises. - (13) MIXED FUNCTIONS.-Where an employee is engaged in any one week for more than half of such week at work in a higher class than he or she is employed to perform, he or she shall be paid for the full week at the highest rate payable for any such work under this Determination; but if he or she is engaged for less than half of any such week, he or she shall only be paid at the rates fixed by this Determination for the work he or she actually performs. - (14) MATERIALS TO BE PROVIDED.-Any person employed in wholly or partly preparing or manufacturing any article of furnitures or in preparing any new or second-hand article of furniture shall be paid \$d\$. per hour in addition to the lowest rate fixed by this Determination, unless the following are provided by the employer if required in the performance of the work:-Benches, wood or iron clamps over 2 ft.
+- (11) MIDDAY MEAL.-An interval of not less than 30 minutes shall be allowed for the midday meal between the hours of 12 noon and 2 p.m. - (12) Rest Perion.-When any spell of duty is for more than four hours an interval of ten minutes, to be selected by the employer, shall be allowed in the third hour to females for refreshment.
+The interval shall be as part of the time of duty, without deduction of time-work pay.
+During such rest period the employees may leave their seats, but not the premises. - (13) MIXED FUNCTIONS.-Where an employee is engaged in any one week for more than half of such week at work in a higher class than he or she is employed to perform, he or she shall be paid for the full week at the highest rate payable for any such work under this Determination; but if he or she is engaged for less than half of any such week, he or she shall only be paid at the rates fixed by this Determination for the work he or she actually performs.

+(14) MATERIALS TO BE PROVIDED.-Any person employed in wholly or partly preparing or manufacturing any article of furniture or in preparing any new or second-hand article of furniture shall be paid 6d. per hour in addition to the lowest rate fixed by this Determination, unless the following are provided by the employer if required in the performance of the work:-Benches, wood or iron clamps over 2 ft.
 6 in., hand screws (in excess of four), glue pots, and glue brushes and varnish brushes.
-Any employee engaged at french-polishing shall be supplied with all materials, including rags, brushes, and kit-box. - (15) ALLOWANCES FOR TRAVELLING TIME AND BOARD.-All time reasonably occupied by an employee in travelling to or from work outside the shop and outside ordinary hours and in travelling to and from work in a country district if engaged in the Metropolitan District for employment in a country district shall be treated as time of duty and paid for at ordinary rates up to a maximum of eight hours for the journey, except on Sundays, when time and a half rates shall be paid up to a maximum of eight hours for the journey.
-Provided that, where an employee proceeds direct from his or her home to a job outside the factory, he or she shall be paid for all time reasonably occupied in travelling to the job in excess of the time usually taken to go from his or her home to the factory.
+Any employee engaged at french polishing shall be supplied with all materials, including rags, brushes, and kit-box.

+(15) Allowances for Travelling Time and Board.-All time reasonably occupied by an employee in travelling to or from work outside the shop and outside ordinary hours and in travelling to and from work in a country district if engaged in the metropolitan district for employment in a country district shall be treated as time of duty and paid for at ordinary rates up to a maximum of eight hours for the journey, except on Sundays when time and a half rates shall be paid up to a maximum of eight hours for the journey.
+Provided that, where an employee proceeds direct from his or her home to a job outside the factory, he or sha shall be paid for all time reasonably occupied in travelling to the job in excess of the time usually taken to go from his or her home to the factory.

-All fares and reasonable travelling expenses incurred by an employee in such travelling, including the cost, if any, incurred for meals, together with the reasonable cost of board and lodging if the employee has to be away from his home for a night, shall be paid to the employee.
+All fares and reasonable travelling expenses incurred by an employee in such travelling, including the cost (if any) incurred for meals-together with the reasonable cost of board and lodging if the employee has to be away from his or her home for a night-shall be paid to the employee.

-The farcs allowed shall be first class where the employee has to travel all night in connexion with his employer's business and in other cases the fares shall be second class.
+The fares allowed shall be first class where the employee has to travel all night in connexion with his or her employer's business and in other cases the fares shall be second class.

-The foregoing travelling and accommodation allowances shall be paid additional to the usual rates for the time employees are
+The foregoing travelling and accommodation allowances shall be paid additional to the usual rates for the time the employees are working.

-When it is more convenient for the employee to go direct to the job from his or her home he or she shall do so, and start and coase work at the usual times customary at the factory, provided that any extra expense incurred by him or her in travelling shall be borne by the employer.
+When it is more convenient for the employee to go direct to the job from his or her home he or she shall do so, and start and cease work at the usual times customary at the factory, provided that any extra expense incurred by him or her in travelling shall be borne by the employer.